shnewto/sheas.blog/talks.md

-### talks
+# talks

+---

-Google Cloud Developer Group Boise 2024:
+Google Developer Group (GDG Cloud) Boise 2024:

 - [The Right String: Lols and Learnings while paring with CoPilot](slides/2024/the_right_string_lols_and_learnings_while_pairing_with_copilot.pdf)